cermegno/GeekDay-Lab4/README.md

 NOTE: There is a good chance that the original app is still running here: http://asec16.cfapps.io/

- * In part 2 we get an introduction to dealing with API's through some publicly available ones as well as the XtremIO API.
+ * In part 2 (Lab 4 and Lab5) we get an introduction to dealing with API's through some publicly available ones as well as the XtremIO API.
 The goal is to get a bit hands-on with DevOps, particularly its focus on automation